acsylla/acsylla/README.md

     plans.
 If relying on this mechanism, be sure to use only contact points from the local DC.

+- ***load_balance_rack_aware_dc:*** Configures the cluster to use Rack-aware load balancing.
+    For each query, all live nodes in a primary 'local' rack are tried first, followed by nodes from local DC and then nodes from other DCs.
+    With empty local_rack and local_dc,  default local_dc and local_rack
+    is chosen from the first connected contact point, and no remote hosts are considered in query plans.
+    If relying on this mechanism, be sure to use only contact points from the local rack.

+- ***load_balance_rack_aware_rack:*** Configures the cluster to use Rack-aware load balancing.
+    For each query, all live nodes in a primary 'local' rack are tried first, followed by nodes from local DC and then nodes from other DCs.
+    With empty local_rack and local_dc,  default local_dc and local_rack
+    is chosen from the first connected contact point, and no remote hosts are considered in query plans.
+    If relying on this mechanism, be sure to use only contact points from the local rack.

 - ***token_aware_routing:*** Configures the cluster to use token-aware request routing or not.
 This routing policy composes the base routing policy, routing requests first to replicas on nodes considered ‘local’ by the